 Many people who have been struck by this condition have wondered how to reverse Dupuytren's contracture.
 Unfortunately, at the present moment, there is no known cure for this condition, though there are many effective treatment options to ease symptoms.

 Pronounced (doo-pwe-TRENZ), it is a deformity in the hand that begins with mild symptoms and continues to develop over many years.
 It occurs when the layers of tissue beneath the skin of the palm of your hand thicken and form stubborn lumps or knots.

 Once the fingers are bent, it becomes very difficult to use them.
-In most cases of Dupuytren's contracture it is the pinky and ring fingers which are affected.
+In most cases of Dupuytren's contracture, it is the pinky and ring fingers that are affected.

 Interestingly, research has shown that Dupuytren's contracture mainly affects men of Eastern and Northern European countries.

 Though there is no cure, there are several treatment options you can seek to slow the progress of this condition and find relief from its symptoms.

 If you believe you have Dupuytren's contracture, see your doctor.
 They will try to determine if this is what you have by first feeling the palm of your hand to see how much the tissue has thickened up.

 They will probably use another method called the tabletop test, in which they will ask you to place your hand, palm facing down, on the table.
 A healthy hand will be able to lie flat, whereas one with Dupuytren's contracture will not, even if you apply a lot of pressure.

 If your case of Dupuytren's contracture is still in the mild or early stages, your doctor will recommend treatments that can help slow the onset of Dupuytren's contracture.